lewoudar/configuror/docs/api.md

 ### `getenv`

-Signature: `getenv(key: str) -> Optional[str]`
+Signature: `getenv(key: str, default: Any = None, converter: Callable = None) -> Any`

 Retrieves an environment variable.
-If the variable does not exist, None is returned.
+If the variable does not exist, it returns the default value which is None by default.

+It also accepts a converter callable to convert the string to a suitable variable.
+There are some [examples](#utils) further down the page.

 Parameters: